sslab-gatech/Rudra/README.md

 ## Bug Types Detected by Rudra

 Rudra currently detects the following bug types.
+For the full detail, please check our SOSP 2021 paper.

 ### Panic Safety (Unsafe code that can create memory-safety issues when panicked)